sergei-kruchinin/auth-service/README.md

 ## Other Notices

 Now blacklist of revoked tokens will be stored in redis.
-The new module is the token_service_redis.py, which works with redis, the old module token_service still uses SQLAlchemy.
-By the way you can user token_service.py instead of token_service_redis.py just changing imports in some modules.
-I could change not TokenService class, but create different realization of BlackList but SQLAlchemy for tokens will be not supported soon.

 ## License